UI Master Guide

 The Remote Control page is arguably where you will conduct the bulk of your testing activities.
 By default, the Remote Control page loads on the Devices tab, the second of three tabs.
 The three tabs found on this page are:

-• Hosts: View info about the available host machines and their geographic locations.
+- Hosts: View info about the available host machines and their geographic locations.

-• Devices: View a list of devices and their associated information, such as device status and ID.
+- Devices: View a list of devices and their associated information, such as device status and ID.

-• Remote: This tab will only activate once a session has been opened on a device.
+- Remote: This tab will only activate once a session has been opened on a device.
 Once you open a session, this tab displays a live interactive view of the selected device and allows you to perform a manual test on that device.

-The Remote tab contains a panel to the left side of the page displaying a live view of the device; this display is also interactive, receiving and responding to touch, swipe, and virtual keyboard prompts as a device in hand would do.
+As previously stated, the Remote tab will only become active when you have begun a session on a device.
+Once that is done, the Remote tab will display two panels.
+The panel on the left side of the page shows a live view of the device screen; this display is also interactive, receiving and responding to touch, swipe, and virtual keyboard prompts as a device in hand would do.
 The right panel contains several tools and settings options you can use during your test, including the capture of screenshots, logs, and automation configuration data.
-If you open an Appium session, rather than a standard manual one, HeadSpin will take you to the Remote tab like normal and have the same options as a standard session, but additionally you will see the Appium Inspector integration panel and be able to interact with the device using the various tools provided by the Inspector.
+If you open an Appium session, rather than a standard manual one, the Remote tab will open as normal and include the same options as a standard session, but with the addition of the Appium Inspector integration panel.
+Using the Inspector you will be able to interact with the device using the various Appium-specific tools.
 (For more information on the Appium Inspector, click here.)

 On any tab of the Remote Control page, you will see an icon at the bottom of the screen called ‘Device Tray’.

-Clicking this button brings up the HeadSpin device tray, which shows any devices you have an active session on, as well as any devices recently used in a session by the currently logged-in user.
+Clicking this button brings up the HeadSpin device tray, which shows any devices on which you have an active session, as well as any devices recently used in a session by the currently logged-in user.
 These can be used for reference in capturing multiple devices for automated tests.
 A device upon which a session is launched will automatically be added to your device tray; if you wish to add a particular device to your tray, click the ‘+’ button to the left of a device’s listing.
-To remove a device from your tray, you can click the Clear button within the tray (this will remove all devices from the tray), click the ‘X’ button beneath a specific device within the tray, or find the device in the device list and click the ‘X’ icon to the left of the Start button on the device’s listing.
+To remove a device from your tray, you can click the 'Clear' button within the tray (this will remove all devices from the tray), click the ‘X’ button beneath a specific device within the tray, or find the device in the device list and click the ‘X’ icon to the left of the 'Start' button on the device’s listing.
 (The ‘+’ button transforms into the ‘X’ button once a device is in your tray.)

 Performance Sessions